jarvis-schlappa/EnergyLink/replit.md

 ## Overview

 This Progressive Web App (PWA) controls a KEBA Wallbox charging station for electric vehicles.
 It provides real-time status monitoring, charge control, and SmartHome integration features.
-The application enables users to monitor charging status, start/stop charging, and configure automated charging based on PV surplus, night schedules, and battery lockout rules.
-It adheres to Material Design 3 principles with a mobile-first approach, optimized for German users.
+The application enables users to monitor charging status, start/stop charging, and configure automated charging based on PV surplus, night schedules, and battery lockout rules. **Now includes direct E3DC integration via RSCP protocol for battery discharge control.** It adheres to Material Design 3 principles with a mobile-first approach, optimized for German users.

 ## User Preferences